Cyberphinx/dotfiles/README.md

 ### My configuration files

-This is the configuration files for my development environment on fedora 39
+This is the configuration files for my development environment on fedora 40 Run the ./install.sh to install all required dependencies for setting up the terminal, code editor, and language servers.

 ### alacritty

 version: 0.14 Terminal emulator that uses GPU

+### conky

+a system monitoring widget and theme

 ### efm-langserver

-A nice third paty language server that is a good extension of the default ones in both helix and nvim.
+A nice third party language server that is a good extension of the default ones in both helix and neovim.

 ### fish